Hawaii State | Archive | November, 2009

 www.hawaiidigitalsports.com

-Join the broadcast team of Lad Panis, Dave Kawada, and Delbert Tengan as they bring you live coverage of the State Football Championships.
+Join the broadcast team of Lad Panis, Dave Kawada, and Delbert Tengan as they

 The only live and FREE broadcast of the State Championship Games on December 4 will be here at ESPN 1420 and Starcomm Sports Radio, the official radio and internet broadcaster of the Hawaii high School Athletic Association.